Skip to main content

 • Sunscreen should be applied to exposed skin (especially the face and neck) every day year-round: Choose a sunscreen that blocks UVA and UVB rays, with an SPF value of 30 or more, and re-apply as directed.

 • There is no such thing as a healthy tan.
-If you notice that your skin is becoming tan, alter your behavior by changing the time of your outdoor activities, increasing use of sun-protective clothing, and applying sunscreen more frequently.
+If you notice that your skin is becoming tan, alter your behavior by changing the time of your outdoor activities, increasing the use of sun-protective clothing, and applying sunscreen more frequently.

 • Do not use tanning beds: They concentrate harmful radiation on the skin.
 They are never, ever safe.